ObolNetwork/helm-charts/charts/dv-pod/README.md

 - **Charon**: Distributed validator middleware that enables multiple operators to run a validator together
 - **Validator Client**: Your choice of Ethereum validator client (Lighthouse, Teku, Prysm, Nimbus, or Lodestar)

+The chart can optionally deploy:
+- **Erigon**: Ethereum execution layer client (enabled by default for Hoodi testnet)
+- **Teku**: Ethereum consensus layer client (disabled by default)

-The DV pod connects to external Ethereum execution and consensus layer endpoints, which are NOT managed by this chart.
+Or you can disable these and use external Ethereum execution and consensus layer endpoints.

 ## Prerequisites

 - Kubernetes 1.19+
 - Helm 3.0+
-- External Ethereum execution layer endpoint (e.g., Geth, Erigon, Besu)
-- External Ethereum consensus layer endpoint (e.g., Lighthouse, Teku, Prysm beacon node)
 - An operator address registered with the Obol Network
+- Either:
+  - Sufficient resources to run embedded Erigon/Teku (if enabled)
+  - OR external Ethereum execution and consensus layer endpoints

 ## Installation